Quantifier Elimination and Craig Interpolation, Quantitatively: Introduction

-\begin{remark} When applying \emph{classical} Craig interpolation for a first-order theory $\theory$ to, e.g., loop invariant generation, \enquote{simple} Craig interpolants, i.e., interpolants that lie strictly \enquote{between} (w.r.t.\ $\models_\theory $) the strongest and the weakest ones, are often very useful \cite{DBLP:conf/cav/AlbarghouthiM13}.
-Our \emph{quantitative} Craig interpolation technique presented in this paper does \emph{not} aim for obtaining such \enquote{simple} interpolants.
-Rather, our goal is to prove that quantitative Craig interpolants at all exist and that they are effectively constructible.
-We discuss possible directions for obtaining simpler quantitative Craig interpolants in \Cref{sec:concl}. \end{remark} \paragraph{Related Work.} Our quantifier elimination algorithm is based on ideas related to Fourier-Motzkin variable elimination \cite{motzkin1936beitraege,fourier1825analyse}.
+mapping initial values of $\varb_1$ and $\varb_2$ to the sought-after minimal/maximal probabilities of the players ending up at the same position.
+In words: If the players start at the same position $\varb_1 = \varb_2$, then the minimal probability is $\nicefrac{1}{4}$, otherwise $0$.
+The maximal probability, on the other hand, is $1$ if the players start at the same position, otherwise $\nicefrac{1}{4}$.
+Put slightly more formally, our algorithm is guaranteed to generate \emph{quantifier-free piecewise linear quantities} serving as closed-form representations for such functions mapping initial variable valuations to \emph{expected outcomes}, i.e., probabilities like the above or more general expected values. $\triangle$ \end{example} \paragraph{Related Work.} Our quantifier elimination algorithm is based on ideas related to Fourier-Motzkin variable elimination \cite{motzkin1936beitraege,fourier1825analyse}.
 Most closely related is the work by Zamani, Sanner, and Fang on symbolic dynamic programming \cite{DBLP:conf/uai/SannerDB11}.
 They introduce the symbolic $\max_\vara$ operator on piecewise defined functions of type $\RR^n \to \RR$, which also exploits the partitioning property (similar to \Cref{Nlemm:FirstLevelSup}) and disjunctive normal forms (similar to \Cref{lemm:ExploitDNF}).
-We identify the following key differences: the functions considered in \cite{DBLP:conf/uai/SannerDB11} must be (i) continuous, (ii) bounded (so that all suprema are actually maxima), and (iii) they must not contain $\infty$ or $-\infty$.
-We do not impose these restrictions since they do not apply to piecewise defined functions obtained from, e.g., applying the program logics mentioned in \Cref{sec:intro}. \cite{DBLP:conf/uai/SannerDB11}, on the other hand, also considers piecewise quadratic functions, whereas we focus on piecewise linear functions.
-Extending our approach to piecewise quadratic functions is an interesting direction for future work.
-Finally, we provide a rigorous formalization and soundness proofs alongside upper space complexity bounds.
+We identify the following key differences: the functions considered in \cite{DBLP:conf/uai/SannerDB11} must be (i) continuous, (ii) bounded (so that all suprema are actually maxima), and (iii) they must neither contain $\infty$ nor $-\infty$.
+We do not impose these restrictions since they do not apply to piecewise defined functions obtained from, e.g., applying the program logics mentioned in \Cref{sec:nondet_programs}. \cite{DBLP:conf/uai/SannerDB11}, on the other hand, also considers piecewise quadratic functions, whereas we focus on piecewise linear functions.
+Finally, we consider \emph{both} the elimination of $\Sup$ and $\Inf$ and provide a rigorous formalization and soundness proofs alongside upper space complexity bounds, whereas \cite{DBLP:conf/uai/SannerDB11} considers maximization only.
 Quantitative quantifier elimination is moreover related to \emph{parametric programming} \cite{gstill_parametric}.
-We are, however, not aware of an approach which tackles the computational problem we investigate as it is required from the perspective of a quantitative \mbox{quantifier elimination problem.}
+We are, however, not aware of an approach which tackles the computational problem we investigate as it is required from the perspective of quantitative quantifier elimination.

 Khatami, Pourmahdian, and Tavana \cite{DBLP:journals/fss/TavanaPK24} investigate a Craig interpolation property of first-order G\"odel logic, where formulae evaluate to real numbers in the unit interval $[0,1]$.
 Apart from the more restrictive semantic codomain, \cite{DBLP:journals/fss/TavanaPK24} operates in an uninterpreted setting whereas we operate within linear rational arithmetic extended by $\infty$ and $-\infty$.
 Baaz and Veith \cite{DBLP:conf/csl/BaazV98} investigate quantifier elimination of first-order logic over fuzzy algebras over the same semantic codomain.
 Teige and Fr\"anzle \cite{DBLP:conf/rp/MahdiF14} investigate Craig interpolation for stochastic Boolean satisfiability problems, where formulae also evaluate to numbers instead of truth values.
 Quantified variables are assumed to range over a finite domain.